 Frequently Asked Questions

-To use the Product Page with Remote Source recipe, you need a Hygraph account and an active project.
-If you are on the Hobby (free) plan, you must use the 30-day trial or upgrade to a paid plan to access the Remote Sources feature.
-For more details, see the Hygraph pricing page.
+You need a Hygraph account and an active project.
+If you are on the Hobby (free) plan, you must use the 30-day trial or upgrade to a paid plan to access Remote Sources.
+Additionally, you should be familiar with the Hygraph schema builder and have access to an external PIM or a compatible remote data source.
+Detailed prerequisites are listed in the official documentation.
+Note: Remote Sources are not available on the Hobby plan.

 Features & Capabilities